kubitre/k8s-workshop/step-1-docker/README.md

     - You can run you application again and make sure that your is in safe.

 2. But its too verbose way.
 To ease your work you can use `docker-compose`;
-    - Lets declare our services from point 1 using docker compose:
+    - Lets declare our services as `docker-compose.yml` from point 1 using docker compose:
     ```yaml
     version: "3"
     services: